phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

     various options for pblum_mode for alternate backends that require passband luminosities or surface brightnesses as input, but is not ever required to be called manually.
+* `unit` (astropy unit or string, optional, default=None): unit to convert exposed luminosities.
+If not provided or None, will default to the default units on pblum.
 * `skip_checks` (bool, optional, default=False): whether to skip calling
     [phoebe.frontend.bundle.Bundle.run_checks_compute](phoebe.frontend.bundle.Bundle.run_checks_compute.md) before computing the model.
     NOTE: some unexpected errors could occur for systems which do not